Frequently Asked Questions

 We provide a medically managed detoxification program from alcohol and most other drugs.
 Our medical and nursing staff is skilled in managing withdrawal symptoms, which will allow you to participate in the treatment program.
 Registered Nurses are on duty at all times to insure safe withdrawal.
 Detoxification from alcohol usually takes 2-5 days depending on severity of symptoms, while detoxification from drugs may take a little longer.

 How much individual therapy will I receive?

 Our main approach to treatment is group therapy, however, additionally everyone will receive a minimum of two individual counseling session each week with their counselor but the number of sessions is dependent on your treatment plan.

 What is the difference between primary and extended treatment?

 Our Primary residential program is focused on education, therapy, and fellowship that provides essential recovery supports.
 The entire treatment team (medical, nursing, counseling, and activities) are involved in providing this care, individualized for each person.

 Some people will need further and more in-depth work on their personal relapse factors such as unresolved issues, trauma, family of origin problems, their current family system, personality factors and other barriers to sobriety and recovery.
 Some have already been in recovery or other treatment and know they need more.
 These are examples of how Extended Care can be a great fit.

 If I am experiencing depression and anxiety, will that be addressed?

 Yes.
-Our goal is to give you all the tools of treatment and recovery necessary to make sure you never have to use an addictive substance again.
-In many instances, though, we discover that addiction may not always be the only issue.
+Our goal is to give you all the tools of treatment and recovery necessary.
+In many instances, though, we discover that substance use may not always be the only issue.
 There are often other co-occurring disorders.
 Our staff, which includes counselors and a full-time addiction psychiatrist, is able to recognize depression and anxiety.
 Fellowship Hall provides support and care for such co-occurring disorders.
 We provide the skills to meet life’s challenges without the use of drugs and alcohol.

 What if I have psychiatric issues?